no-stack-dub-sack/ApexDoc2/README.md

 ***

-**NOTE:** ApexDoc2 has not been released!
+**NOTE:** ApexDoc2 has not yet been released!
 See the CHANGELOG for updates that will be forthcoming in the next release.
 This note will be removed with the first release since forking ApexDoc.

 ***